-Showing up on time with materials, disks, projects, and a good attitude are mandatory.
+Showing up on time with materials, disks, projects, sketchbook and whatever else you need to make effective use of the class time, and a good attitude are mandatory.
 This course will require a good deal of work OUTSIDE of class time, so plan your time efficiently and use it effectively.
 The work load is heavy, difficult, and interesting.
+We will cover much material in a short period of time.
+The class moves very quickly.
+Be prepared!

 We will move quickly and cover a great deal of material.
 Don't fall behind.
-This is a wonderful opportunity to build your skills, your mind and your portfolio.

-Studio Projects are given by the studio instructor and executed by students in class or as homework.
+This is a wonderful Studio Projects are given by the studio instructor and executed by students in class or as homework.
 You are puzzle solvers.
 The projects are puzzles.
 You are artists.
 The projects are art.